tensorchord/envd/README.md

 <tr>
 <td>

-- ❌ Can be complex to setup.
+❌ Can be complex to setup.
 When they break, you often need to run the whole setup.

-- ❌ Resource intensive because of the constraints to your CPU, moemory and local GPU.
+❌ Resource intensive because of the constraints to your CPU, moemory and local GPU.

-- ❌ Cannot be reproducible.
+❌ Cannot be reproducible.
 Because not everyone has an identical setup.

 </td>
 <td>

-- ✅ AI infrastructure as code, reproduce the environment painlessly.
+✅ AI infrastructure as code, reproduce the environment painlessly.

-- ✅ Separate your development environment to avoid impacting your local configuration.
+✅ Separate your environment to avoid impacting your local configuration.

-- ✅ Use larger or more specialized hardware.
+✅ Use larger or more specialized hardware.

 </td>
 </tr>
 </table>

-🔁 **Repeatable builds & reproducible results**

-You can reproduce the same dev environment, on your laptop, public cloud VMs, or Docker containers, without any change in setup.
-You can also collaborate with your colleagues without "let me configure the environment in your machine".

 ## Who should use envd?